-- 1. Have contact information for both you and the other party.
-This includes family members and employers. - 2.
+- 1. Have contact information for both you and the opposing party.
+This includes family members and employers.
+The information should be for both you and the other party and should be someone you each will stay in contact with on a regular basis. - 2.
 Social Security numbers of all the parties, including the children. - 3.
 Date of births of all the parties, including children. - 4.
 State of birth of all the parties, including children. - 5.
 Necessary Documentation: - a.
 Credit reports for you and your spouse.
-(Each person can pull one credit report per year at www.annualcreditreport.com). - b.
+You can pull one credit report per year per person at www.annualcreditreport.com. - b.
 Copy of credit card statements (at least the last three months, including transactions).
-If you don't have a copy, most credit card companies will allow you to print off up to twelve months of reports from their websites. - c.
+If you don't have a copy, most credit card companies will allow you print off up to twelve months of reports from their websites. - c.
 Bank account information, including transaction reports. - d.
-Current pay stubs for both parties - e.
+Current pay stubs for both parties.

+- e.
 At least last year's tax returns.
-If you don't have these you can request a copy from the IRS. - 6.
-List of assets:
+If you don't have these you can request a copy from the IRS.

+- 6. List of assets:

 - a.
 Real Estate (legal descriptions of all property owned by you and your spouse, or each of you individually, or with other parties).

 - b.
 Cars

 - c.
 Bank accounts

 - d.
 Retirement accounts

 - 7. List of all monthly expenses (and copies of debts)

-- Monthly household expenses
+- a.
+Monthly household expenses

-- Rent
+Rent

-- Utility
+Utility

-- Phone
+Phone

-- Cell phone
+Cell phone

-- Cable
+Cable

-- School expenses
+School expenses

-- Insurance
+Insurance

-- Medical expenses
+Medical expenses

-- Food
+Food